 Chapters 1 and 2 present an introduction to the theoretical background of SSIBL.
 In chapter 3, SSIBL will be approached from a classroom perspective, providing a simplified version of the framework and showing teaching examples.

-Read the booklet here.
+Read the booklet in the different project languages here.